 Due to increased demand as well as reductions in the WPCRF Capitalization Grant due to CDS funding WPCRF loans are extremely competitive and may be subject to prioritization.

-In 2022, the Water Pollution Control Revolving Fund (“WPCRF”) received $12,710,000 in capitalization grant funds from the Environmental Protection Agency.
+In 2023, the Water Pollution Control Revolving Fund (“WPCRF”) received $7,200,000 in Base capitalization grant funds and 18,341,400 in BIL capitalization grant funds from the Environmental Protection Agency.

 Loans of over $3,000,000 are leveraged loans, which will require the issuance of municipal bonds and will have subsidized interest rates at 80% of the market rates.
 There is currently a $18 million dollar cap on funding through the WPCRF program.